DanWehr/recompyle/README.md

     return basic_wrapper(other_function, val=123.45)
 ```

 The original function is actually transformed into this alternate form by Recompyle, and the function object created from this new definition replaces the old one.
-This works roughly through the following process:
+This works through the following process:

 1. The original function is compiled by python and passed into the decorator.
-Through this we can find the file the function came from, and what line its source starts on.
+Through the function object we can find the file the function came from, and what line its source starts on.
-2. We read the original source and transform it into an Abstract Syntax Tree.
+2. We read the original source and convert it into an Abstract Syntax Tree.
 3. A series of transformers can be applied to the AST to modify the code.
 4. After modification, the AST is compiled back into a *code* object and then executed, running the new function definition and creating a new callable function object.
 5. The new function is returned by the decorator, replacing the original function.

-Note also that in the rewritten version of the function, the `rewrite_wrap_calls` decorator is no longer present!
-If not removed, when we execute the new function definition above in step 4 it would rerun the decorator as well, leading to an infinite recursion and exception on loading the module.
+Note also that in the rewritten version of the function above, the `rewrite_wrap_calls` decorator is no longer present!
+If not removed, when we execute the new function definition in step 4 it would rerun the decorator and transform the function again, adding another layer of call wrapping and leading to an infinite recursion and exception on loading the module.

 ## Beyond Profiling